parthj007/parthj007/README.md

 Here are some ideas to get you started:-->

-- 🔭 I’m currently working on Backend Devlopment
+- 🔭 I’m currently working on Backend Development
-- 🌱 I’m learning Full Stack Web Devlopment.
+- 🌱 learning Full Stack Web Devlopment.
-- 👯 I’m looking to collaborate on Open Source Projects.
+- 👯 looking to collaborate on Open Source Projects.
 - 📫 How to reach me: parthjethwani13@gmail.com